shazahmad/computePlusPlus/lab3_build_app_kernel.md

   parser.addSwitch("--maxreqs", "-r", "Maximum number of outstanding requests", "3");
   parser.addSwitch("--compare", "-c", "Compare FPGA and SW performance", "false", true);
 ```
-different options can be used to launch the application and performance measurement.
+Different options can be used to launch the application and for performance measurements.
 In this lab, we will set most of these command-line inputs to the application using a makefile.
-In the top-level directory a file namely **make_options.mk** is provided that allows setting most of these options.
-This section elaborates more on application structure and host application and compute unit interactions and how it is modeled.
+In the top-level directory a file namely **make_options.mk**.
+This file allows setting most of these options.
+This section elaborates more on the application structure and the host application and compute unit interactions and how they are modeled.
 The next thing the host application does is to create OpenCL context, read and load xclbin, and create a command queue with out-of-order execution and profiling enabled.
-After OpenCL setup memory allocation is done and the input image is read(or randomly generated).
+After that OpenCL setup memory allocation is done and the input image is read(or randomly generated).
 Once the setup is complete "Filter2DDispatcher" object is created and used to dispatch filtering requests on several images.
 Timers are used to take execution time measurement for both software and hardware execution.
 Finally, the host application prints the summary of performance results.
-Most of the heavy lifting is done by "**Filter2DDispatcher**" and **Filter2DRequest** classes which manage and coordinate the execution of filtering operations on multiple compute units.
+Most of the heavy lifting is done by "**Filter2DDispatcher**" and **Filter2DRequest**.
+These classes manage and coordinate the execution of filtering operations on multiple compute units.
 Both of the host versions are based on these classes.
-The next section elaborates on how this class abstracts these details.
+The next section elaborates on these classes.

 ### 2D Filtering Requests
 Both versions of the host application contain a class named "**Filter2DRequest**", which is used by the filtering request dispatcher class discussed in the next section.
 An object of this class essentially allocates and holds handles to OpenCL resources needed for enqueueing 2-D convolution filtering requests.
 An object of this class encapsulates a single request that is enough to process a single color component for a given image.
-These resources include OpenCL Buffers, Event Lists, and Handles to Kernel, and Command Queue.
+These resources include OpenCL buffers, event Lists, and handles to kernel and command queue.
 The application creates a single command queue that is passed down to enqueue every kernel enqueue command.
 Once an object of Filter2DRequest class is created, it can be used to make an API call namely "**Filter2D**" that will enqueue all the operations.
 Such as moving input data or filter coefficients, kernel calls, and reading of output data back to the host.
-The same API call will create a list of dependencies between these transfers and create an output event that signals the completion of output data transfer to the host.
+The same API call will create a list of dependencies between these transfers and also creates an output event that signals the completion of output data transfer to the host.

 ### 2D Filter Dispatcher
 The "**Filter2DDispatcher**" class is the top-level class that provides an end-user API to schedule Kernel calls.
 Every call schedules a kernel enqueue and related data transfers using Filter2DRequest object as explained in the previous section.
 This is a container class that essentially holds a vector of requests objects.
 The number of **Filter2DRequest** objects that are instantiated is defined as the "max" parameter for the dispatcher class at construction time.
 The minimum value of this parameter can be as small as the number of compute units to allow at least one kernel enqueue call per compute unit to happen in parallel.
 But a larger value is desired since it will allow overlap between input and output data transfers happening between host and device.
-It won't produce any overlap between compute for different images or image color channels larger than the total number of compute units built in the xclbin.

 ### Building Host Application
 The host application can be built using the makefile that is provided with the tutorial.
 As mentioned earlier host application has two versions, one version takes input images to process the other one can generate random data that will be processed as images.
-Top-level Makefile includes a file called "**make_options.mk**" this file provides most of the options that can be used as knobs to generate different host builds and kernel versions for emulation modes.
+Top-level Makefile includes a file called "**make_options.mk**".
+This file provides most of the options that can be used as knobs to generate different host builds and kernel versions for emulation modes.
 It also provides a way to launch emulation with a specific number of test images.
 The details of the options provided by this file are as follows:

 #### Kernel Build Options
-- TARGET: selects build target choices are hw,sw_emu,hw_emu
+- TARGET: selects build target, the choices are hw,sw_emu,hw_emu
 - PLATFORM: Xilinx platform used for the build
-- ENABLE_STALL_TRACE : instrument kernel to generate stall info choice are yes, no
+- ENABLE_STALL_TRACE : instruments kernel to generate stall info choice are: yes, no
-- TRACE_DDR: select memory bank for trace storage choices DDR[0-3] for u200 card.
+- TRACE_DDR: select memory bank for trace storage choices are DDR[0]-DDR[3] for u200 card.
-- KERNEL_CONFIG_FILE: kernel config file
+- KERNEL_CONFIG_FILE: kernel configuration file
-- VPP_TEMP_DIRS: temporary log dir for Vitis v++ kernel compiler
+- VPP_TEMP_DIRS: temporary log directory for Vitis v++ kernel compiler
-- VPP_LOG_DIRS: log dir for Vitis v++ kernel compiler
+- VPP_LOG_DIRS: log directory for Vitis v++ kernel compiler
-- USE_PRE_BUILT_XCLBIN: enable use of pre-built FPGA binary file
+- USE_PRE_BUILT_XCLBIN: enables the use of pre-built FPGA binary file

 #### Host Build Options
-- ENABLE_PROF: Enable OpenCL profiling for the host application
+- ENABLE_PROF: Enables OpenCL profiling for the host application
-- OPENCV_INCLUDE: OpenCV include folder path
+- OPENCV_INCLUDE: OpenCV include directory path
-- OPENCV_LIB: OpenCV lib folder path
+- OPENCV_LIB: OpenCV lib directory path

 #### Application Runtime Options
-- FILTER_TYPE: selects between 6 different filter type choice are 0-5
+- FILTER_TYPE: selects between 6 different filter types: choices are 0-5
 - PARALLEL_ENQ_REQS: application command-line argument for parallel enqueued requests
-- NUM_IMAGES: Number of images to process
+- NUM_IMAGES: number of images to process
 - IMAGE_WIDTH: image width to use
 - IMAGE_HEIGHT: image height to use
-- INPUT_TYPE: select between host versions
+- INPUT_TYPE: selects between host versions
 - INPUT_IMAGE: path and name of image file
 - PROFILE_ALL_IMAGES: while comparing CPU vs. FPGA use all images or not
 - NUM_IMAGES_SW_EMU: sets no. of images to use for sw_emu